TheBevyFlock/bevy_new_2d/docs/workflows.md

 The release workflow can be configured by tweaking the environment variables in [`.github/workflows/release.yaml`](../.github/workflows/release.yaml).

 <details>
-  <summary>Click here for a list of variables and how they're used.</summary>
+  <summary>List of environment variables and how they're used...</summary>

   ```yaml
   # The base filename of the binary produced by `cargo build`.